-Latest advancements in Telecommunication and the advent of Smartphone have enhanced connectivity in this age.
-The human race has come a long way with availability of almost every piece of information online.
-But there’s flip side too, of this great invention, which is costing people with their lives.
-Its a fast becoming a compulsive disorder for people to being glued to their Phone screens and posing danger to their lives and of the other road users on risk.
-New preliminary 2016 data shows that more than 40,000 people died in the motor vehicles crashes in 2015 – this signifies a 6% rise as compared to 2015.
+Latest advancements in Automotive & Telecommunication have enhanced connectivity in this age.
+With the advent of Smartphone, the human race has come a long way with availability of almost every desired piece of information online.
+But simultaneous use of Smartphone & Automotive is a terrible mix, which is costing people with their lives.
+Texting and Driving is fast becoming a compulsive disorder for us humans from being glued to our Phone screens and posing danger to the lives of other road users.
+Distracted Driving Statistics 2016 data shows that more than 40,000 people died in the motor vehicles crashes in 2015 – this signifies a 6% rise as compared to 2015.

 These statistics also make 2016 the deadliest year on American roads since 2007.
 A large number of these accidents are the result of distracted driving, which claimed 3,477 lives in 2015 alone.
 Concerned authorities are now trying to take steps to discourage and prevent this dangerous behavior.